-In the countywide strategic plan, agency plans, and performance measures provide a clear strategic direction and a comprehensive quantitative picture of the services the county delivers to our customers.
+In the Countywide strategic plan, agency plans, and performance measures provide a clear strategic direction and a comprehensive quantitative picture of the services the County delivers to its customers.
 Performanceinformed budgeting uses this information to justify and evaluate the allocation of resources and seeks to better match funding with the strategic focus and maximize the utility of limited resources.
-As a result, the allocation of resources can better facilitate the agency's ability to meet its plan and the countywide vision and its ability to positively impact its customers.
+As a result, the allocation of resources can better facilitate the agency's ability to meet its plan and the Countywide vision and its ability to positively impact its customers.